Marie Léonie Vanhoutte

-Marie Léonie Vanhoutte, also known by the pseudonym Charlotte Lameron (1888 – 1967) was a French Resistance fighter and secret agent during World War I who worked at the French-Belgium border.
+Marie Léonie Vanhoutte, also known by the pseudonym Charlotte Lameron (1888 – 1967) was a French secret agent during World War I who worked at the French-Belgium border.

 Early life

 Marie Léonie Vanhoutte was born on 13 January 1888 in Roubaix, France, in a house on Rue de la Vigne.

 At the start of World War I, she was a nurse trainee at the Red Cross, but she did not stay long at that role since she did not want to treat the German soldiers medically.
 She travelled to Flanders to identify the places of passage for resistance networks for the French and the British to cross German lines.
 In August 1914 Vanhoutte was instrumental at planting ambulances and playing the role of "Charlotte Lameron".
 There is varying information about her character role, with some sources state "Charlotte" worked as a cheesemonger, but others called her a Red Cross nurse.